NotStiller/Catacomb3D/README.md

 - Rendering bug in Skull and Bones.
 Just make the ball touch the right side.

-- Crash at exit.
-I don't know why.

 - Sometimes ray tracing goes out of map, I don't know if I introduced that or if it always was there.
 I put an assert there.